Hoverhuang-er/s9cmd/README.md

 ## S3 API Pass-through Options

 Those options are directly translated to boto3 API commands.
 The options provided will be filtered by the APIs that are taking parameters.
 For example, `--API-ServerSideEncryption` is only needed for `put_object`, `create_multipart_upload` but not for `list_buckets` and `get_objects` for example.
-Therefore, providing `--API-ServerSideEncryption` for `s4cmd ls` has no effect.
+Therefore, providing `--API-ServerSideEncryption` for `s9cmd ls` has no effect.

-For more information, please see boto3 s3 documentations http://boto3.readthedocs.io/en/latest/reference/services/s3.html
+For more information, please see AWS Go SDKv2 s3 documentations []

 ##### `--API-ACL=[string]`
 The canned ACL to apply to the object.